Wondering how to write a sales email that converts?

 How To Write A Sales Email That Converts

-1. A Relevant Subject Line:
+1. Craft a Relevant Subject Line:

 - Sara suggested I get in touch with you.